 1. You must hold a valid Student Pilot’s Licence.

 2. You will be required to accumulate a minimum of 45 hours of flight time, which must include a minimum of 15 hours solo flight and a minimum of 25 hours dual flight instruction (flying with your instructor).
-The 25 dual flight instruction hours in aeroplanes must include 5 hours of instrument flight instruction.
+The 25 dual flight instruction hours in aeroplanes must include 5 hours of Simulation flight instruction.
 These 5 hours may be completed in the aircraft.
 You will be required to accumulate at least 5 hours of solo cross-country flight time (flying from one airport to another).

 3. You must successfully complete 7 written examinations, which will test your knowledge on Engines & Airframes, Meteorology, Air Law, Navigation, Human Performance, Flight Planning and Principles of Flight.

 4. A Radio (Operators) Licence, which is referred to as a Restricted Radio Licence must be obtained before you are finally issued with your PPL.
 It is however a good idea to complete this requirement early on in your training, as the information covered assists greatly with all aspects of your flight training.